Homegrown Small Business Fund

 Loan Terms and Conditions

-The Center will provide a loan up to $10,000 at a 2% interest rate for a term not to exceed 5 years.
-Loan Recipients will need to match the Center’s loan.
+The fund will provide a loan up to $10,000 at a 2% interest rate for a term not to exceed 5 years.
+Loan recipients will need to contribute 10% equity into the project.
 A loan origination fee in the amount of $100 will be collected by MCCD at the time of loan closing.
 If at any time the business moves out of Minneapolis, the loan will become due immediately.

 For example, the following would be considered eligible costs depending on the type of business and food product: